parkermac/LO/extract/tef/README.md

 #### TEF plotting
 ---

+**NOTE**: these make use of flux_fun.get_two_layer() which sums the multi-layer output of `bulk_calc.py` into two layer TEF format and adjusts the signs to be positive in the direction of mean transport of the saltier layer.

 `bulk_plot.py` plots the results of bulk_calc.py, either as a single plot to the screen, or multiple plots to png's.
 You need to edit the code to run for other years.
-It uses flux_fun.get_two_layer() to sum the multi-layers into two, and decide on the in and out directions for naming.

 `check_results.py` is code with hard-wired file-paths to check that all out calculations above give exactly the same results as the original LiveOcean version.
 RESULT: the results are identical.

-`exchange_dyn_plot.py` plots time series of the results of bulk_calc.py, focusing on dynamical response to Qprism for a single section.

-`exchange_dyn_all_plot.py` plots time mean Qe vs. Qprism for all the sections, for two experiments.

 `test_freshwater.py` is a simple test of the sensitivity of freshwater transport to the value of Socn.

-**NOTE**: these make use of flux_fun.get_two_layer() which sums the multi-layer output of `bulk_calc.py` into two layer TEF format and adjusts the signs to be positive in the direction of mean transport of the saltier layer.
+`allSect_[*].py` are several plotting codes use the two-layer properties averaged over some time period, and plotted for all sections on one plot.

+`threeTide_[*].py` are several plotting codes that are customized to plot the results of three tidal manipulation experiments at once,

+`Qprism_series.py` plots time series of the results of bulk_calc.py, focusing on dynamical response to Qprism for a single section.

 ---
 #### FLUX CODE